denyssydorenko/nats-test/README.md

 # nats-test
-Nats producer and consumer example in Go
+Nats producer and consumer example in Go.

+Contains docker-compose to test locally.